louiswins/RB-Tree/README.txt

 To compile, simply type `make' at the command line.
 This creates an executable called `run'.

-One additional feature implemented was the `draw' command.
+One additional feature implemented was the draw command, `T'.
 This creates a Scalable Vector Graphics image.
 It can be converted to a more traditional image format (such as PNG) with several programs, such as ImageMagick's `convert'.
 (See http://www.imagemagick.org/script/index.php.)